-Best practice: Remove all instances of the CipherObj copy and HashObj copy functions from your code.
+Note: For best practice, remove all instances of the CipherObj copy and HashObj copy functions from your code.

 Support Removed for libfmhost

 The libfmhost library is no longer supported for HOST applications.
 The fmdisp.h header remains and has wrappers around the supported MD APIs for migration purposes.
 If your application uses these legacy APIs, your compile output will include deprecated warnings.